MariaLuisaRatto/catcheRdocs/source/gettingstarted.rst

 Getting started
 =======

 **catcheR** is a comprehensive bioinformatic package for designing and analyzing iPS2-seq experiments.

+Find the tool at <https://github.com/alessandro-bertero/catcheR/tree/dev> and the preprint at <http://dx.doi.org/10.2139/ssrn.4854180>

 It comprises the following functions:

 1. **`catcheR_design`**